-Quick Black Bean & Sweet Potato Chili: With the addition of sweet potatoes, this easy chili is invigorating yet comforting.
+Quick Black Bean & Sweet Potato Chili: With the addition of sweet potatoes and bell pepper, this easy chili is invigorating yet comforting.
 It has become a classic combo, and this easy recipe proves why it’s such a favorite.

-Quick Chili-Stuffed Sweet Potatoes: Here’s a quick route to a satisfying dinner.
+Quick Chili-Stuffed Sweet Potatoes: Here’s a quick route to a satisfying, easy dinner.
 If you don’t have the time to bake the sweet potatoes (though their flavor and texture do benefit from the slow oven treatment), microwaving them is completely fine.
 Both options are presented here.

-Tofu and Sweet Potato Curry: Once you have your sweet potatoes ready, this tasty and offbeat tofu and sweet potato curry comes together quickly.
+Tofu and Sweet Potato Curry: Once you have your sweet potato cubes ready, this tasty and offbeat tofu and sweet potato curry comes together quickly.
 Make the preparation super-easy by using a jar of Indian simmer sauce

-Vegan Sweet Potato Shepherds’ Pie: This comforting, hearty vegan sweet potato shepherd’s pie is a perfect Thanksgiving or Christmas main dish, but you need not wait for a holiday to enjoy it.
+Vegan Sweet Potato Shepherds’ Pie: This hearty sweet potato shepherd’s pie is pure comfort food.
+With a bottom layer of plant-based protein, this vegan sweet potato casserole a is perfect Thanksgiving or Christmas main dish, but you need not wait for a holiday to enjoy it.

 Curried Sweet Potatoes with Chard & Chickpeas: A fusion of flavor and color is what this hearty dish of curried sweet potatoes with chard and chickpeas is all about.